 At the display counter are available some important books by and on Gandhiji, Gandhi postage stamps issued by India and other countries, and mementos.

-On the first floor is the auditorium where films on Gandhiji are shown from time to time and recordings of his speeches are played on request.
-It is also used for holding meetings, seminars, discussions and various competitions held for school and college students.
-On the first floor is also located the office of the Gandhi Smarak Nidhi, Mumbai.
+On the first floor is the photo gallery illustrating Gandhiji's life and events through the pictures.
+Next to the picture gallery is the auditorium where films on Gandhiji are shown and the recordings of his speeches are played on request.
+It is also used for holding meetings, seminars and discussions.
+Various competitions for school and college students are held here in collaboration with Gandhi Smarak Nidhi, Mumbai, which has its office on the first floor.

 On the second floor, the room where Gandhiji lived and worked is preserved in its original setting.
 Adjoining Gandhiji’s Room is the exhibition depicting Gandhiji’s life through miniature figures.